kalaitzi-gif/DSCI510FinalProject/README.md

 ****Descriptive Statistics Procedure****

 3.)
-Perform the following descriptive statistics (below) on "merged_wb_dartmouth_df", on each of the listed risk factors and indicators (below descriptive statistics):
+Perform the following descriptive statistics (below) on "merged_wb_dartmouth_df", for each of the quantitative DEWP risk factors and WB indicators (under "Combined DEWP Risk Factors and WB Indicators" ):

 **Descriptive Statistics**